Anurag-Swarnim-Yadav/Anurag-Swarnim-Yadav/README.md

 ## Hi there 👋

-I am a PhD candidate in Computer Science at the University of Florida, specializing in Software Security.
-My research focuses on leveraging Large Language Models (LLMs) for Automatic Program Detection and Repair.
-I have published work in leading security conferences, including USENIX Security, IEEE Symposium on Security and Privacy and ACSAC.
+Researcher at the intersection of Software Engineering and Machine Learning, with a focus on leveraging Large Language Models (LLMs) for Automatic Program Detection and Repair.
+My work has been published in premier security conferences, including USENIX Security, the IEEE Symposium on Security and Privacy, and ACSAC.

 <!--
 **Anurag-Swarnim-Yadav/Anurag-Swarnim-Yadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.